 Primary Hyperparathyroidism

-It is three times more common in women than in men, although under the age of 45 years the incidence is similar in both sexes.
-In women over the age of 45 years the incidence may reach 1 in 500, and even up to 1 in 100 in older women.
+It is up to three times more common in women than in men, although under the age of 45 years the incidence is similar in both sexes.
+In women over the age of 45 years the incidence may reach 1 in 200, and even up to 2% in the elderly.

 The average age at diagnosis is 55 years, with the majority of patients presenting between the ages of 40-70 years.